1

 • Cut drug development time from 17 years to 3-5 years (most terminal patients don’t have 17 years, which seems like a design flaw)

-• Make medicines affordable by eliminating $2.2B development costs (the $2.2B is mostly lawyers arguing about commas)
+• Make medicines affordable by eliminating $2.60B (95% CI: $1.50B-$4B) development costs (this is mostly lawyers arguing about commas)

 Daily Opportunity Cost

-Every day we don’t implement this represents a massive societal cost: $114M in wasted trial inefficiency and 7.94B DALYs total lost to delayed treatments (7.94B ÷ 62 years = ~54.75M DALYs annually).
+Every day we don’t implement this represents a massive societal cost: $161M (95% CI: $135M-$200M) in wasted trial inefficiency and 7.94B DALYs (95% CI: 4.43B DALYs-12.1B DALYs) total lost to delayed treatments (7.94B DALYs (95% CI: 4.43B DALYs-12.1B DALYs) ÷ 62 years = ~54.75M DALYs annually).

 For detailed calculations and sensitivity analysis, see Daily Opportunity Cost of Inaction.

-The Platform Cost Breakdown
+The framework Cost Breakdown

 For detailed cost analysis including ROM estimates, market comparables, and sensitivity scenarios, see dFDA Cost-Benefit Analysis.